-The easiest way to protect your skin from the sun is already on your phone
+This one app can protect you from the sun, and it's already on your phone

 We drowned AirPods, Powerbeats Pro and Galaxy Buds: We sprayed them, dunked them and even put them through the wash to find out which one of these three wireless earphones can handle the most water.

-Discuss: The easiest way to protect your skin from the sun is already on your phone
+Discuss: This one app can protect you from the sun, and it's already on your phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.